Event code: 78015

 23rd Run: To be advised30 Sep & 1 Oct 2019

 In keeping with our green and sustainable practices, course notes will be available in e-format

 Employment and Employability Institute (e2i) Funding Information

 Funding from Employment and Employability Institute (e2i) is available.
 The Nett Grant Amount is S$255.
-To be eligible, you must (i) Be a Singaporean; (ii) Meet the Attendance Requirement; and (iii) Pass the Course.
+To be eligible, you must (i) Be a Singaporean or Singapore Permanent Resident; (ii) Meet the Attendance Requirement; and (iii) Pass the Course.
 Course fee of S$690 must be paid in full first.
 The funding grant amount shall be refunded to the successful applicants after successful completion of the course.
 To apply, please complete the grant application form available from the Online Storefront.
 Funding is subject to terms and conditions of e2i and BCA Academy.

 Visit BCA Academy Online StoreFront (OSF) - CLICK HERE